 These tests assess cognitive ability and intellectual functioning.
 Achievement tests examine a person’s knowledge of a particular subject, whereas aptitude tests gauge learning and performance in novel circumstances.
 Intelligence tests, like aptitude tests, assess a person’s capacity for environmental adaptation.
 Numerous aptitude and achievement tests are standardized assessments with well-established methodologies and testing standards.
 Also, they may be applied in educational institutions, medical facilities for outpatient care, and social service organizations.
-Furthermore, Tests can be given in written, spoken, or computer-based formats.
+Furthermore, written, spoken, or computer-based tests can be given.
 Examples of such a test are:

 - Wechsler Intelligence Scale for Children (WISC-III)

 As the name suggests, these tests entail a professional clinician watching the patient.
 While a person is completing tasks during these tests, the clinician observes and records interactions and behaviors.
 The typical setting for direct observation tests is a lab, school, or residence.
 Family members are frequently present for these tests because their goal is to provide a baseline for pre-intervention in terms of a child’s behavior and parent-child interactions.
 Tests using direct observation include:

 - MacArthur Story Stem Battery (MSSB)